benjaminpants/portalmp/README.md

 # portal 1 multiplayer
 "fixes" multiplayer for portal 1

-its a source mod, install it like a source mod dummy
+its a source mod, install it like a source mod dummy(download the github)

 run sv_client_predict 0 when starting a server